Towards robust coupled field induced Josephson junctions: Abstract

 \section{Abstract}

 The concept of coupled robust field induced Josephson junctions placed in complex electromagnetic environments is presented.
+Such structures are made by polarization of superconducting nanostructures by magnetic fields.
 The methodology of modeling of structures and possible implementations is introduced.
-The presented scheme is expected to implement and describe both classical and quantum computer with use of Josephson junction and artificial evolution.
-In such case one can obtain unexpected new topologies of circuits that can contribute in enhancement of known and used circuit schemes.
+The presented scheme is expected to implement and describe both classical and quantum computers with use of Josephson junction and artificial evolution.
+In such cases one can obtain unexpected new topologies of circuits that can contribute in enhancement of known and used circuit schemes.
+Furthermore one can obtain the non-invasive detectors of moving charged particles from robust field induced Josephson junctions which are illustrated by examples.